wp-plugins/windowpress/readme.txt

 4. WindowPress on a smartphone
 5. You can have a custom background image to display when no windows are opened or all windows are minimized.

-== Upgrade Notice ==

-= 1.2.1 =
-Bug fix for: unable to change theme in the customizer (since v1.2)

-= 1.2 =
-new features:

-- set custom text to display instead of site title

-- open new windows from non-panel links (by click holding)

-multisite support:

-- support for network wide activation

-- links under menu my-sites will open in a new tab

-under the hood:

-- javascript compatibility with strict mode

-- wrapped the plugin in plugins_loaded hook

-= 1.1 =
-new feature: sortable taskbar buttons

-new feature: switch between windows by scrolling the taskbar

-fix: made WindowPress page content unselectable

-= 1.0.1 =
-design: corrected #wpcontent padding-left on admin pages

-performance: removed unneeded content on admin pages

 == Changelog ==

 = 1.2.1 =